Is Cornmeal the Same as Cornstarch? What’s the Difference?

 Insider’s Insight

-Cornmeal is produced by grinding whole corn kernels, whereas cornstarch is extracted from the carb-rich endosperm of the kernel.
 Cornmeal is a nutritious, whole-grain flour used as a primary ingredient to make porridge, cornbread, and gluten-free bakes and comes in varying textures and colors.
-The flour has a pronounced corn flavor and lends structure to breads, muffins, quiches, and cakes.

 By contrast, cornstarch is a fine flour that is used as a thickener, anti-caking agent, and breading ingredient.
 In baking, cornstarch is added in small quantities to all-purpose flour to improve the fluffiness of baked goods.
 Cornstarch has a mild, starchy flavor that all but disappears on cooking.